How to Transform Your Flaws and Create Lasting Change

 Susan is always helpful.
 She's the first one to volunteer at her children's school and church events.

 When she gives too much she neglects her own responsibilities and doesn't have time for herself.

 Brian works 70-80 hours a week and his work means everything to him.

 Because Brian works too much, he has trouble relaxing and has no personal life.

-I suggest writing this exercise in a notebook instead of electronically.
+I suggest doing this exercise in a notebook instead of electronically.
 Research shows that handwriting engages your brain differently than on a device.
 There is something about the physical act of writing that feels cathartic.
 If you've never tried journal writing, it's a powerful way to gain clarity.

-Here are the steps for assessing your past year;
+Here are the steps for assessing yourself:

 - Coping skills - managing anger and stress